Safety Requirements for ESPD Systems

 a) The bypass period shall be limited to a period which is only long enough to allow the product to pass through the detection zone.

-b) The configuration of the bypass sensors shall be capable of distinguishing a person from the material;
+b) the configuration of the bypass sensors shall be capable of distinguishing a person from the material;

-c) All bypass functions must have the same performance level;
+c) all bypass functions must have the same performance level;

-d) There must be no operational waiting position for a product within the bypass area.
+d) there must be no operational waiting position for a product within the bypass area.

 DIN EN 415-1:2014